THE BACK STORY

 Now I still currently must work quite often, but for our personal life, we try to keep planning and activities to a very bare minimum.
 We have our set evening dinners planned with family, church on Sunday followed by Sunday lunch with my parents, but anything else we take it as it comes.

 My kids haven’t really shown any interest in a particular extracurricular – believe me we tried it all.
-But then they lacked passion for the activities and it caused more stress than happiness or fulfillment, so we just simply stopped and opt for hiking, family drives, impromptu play dates, reading, writing, drawing, city-sploring, birthday party invites, and just good ole family snuggle time and dance parties as our extracurriculars.
+But they lacked passion for the activities, and they wanted to do them simply to spend time with their friends.
+It caused more stress than happiness or fulfillment, so we just simply stopped and opt for hiking, family drives, impromptu play dates, reading, writing, drawing, city-sploring, birthday party invites, and just good ole family snuggle time and dance parties as our extracurriculars.
 It’s all about calm and taking it in as it comes.

 I should add, if they show interest in a hobby, we’ll certainly explore it and encourage it, but we no longer feel obligated to the idea that kids must be involved in regimented extra activities if they solely add chaos.